 In a world where crypto is getting more and more important, new startups are popping up all over Europe in an attempt to solve some of the challenges that many people currently face in the industry.
-From trading software such as bitcoin evolution to blockchain application design software, there are thousands of great crypto startups at our fingertips.
+From trading software such as Immediate Profit to blockchain application design software, there are thousands of great crypto startups at our fingertips.

 2021 was an enormous year for venture capital investment into the crypto sector – in the first 9 months of last year, $15 billion was pumped globally into crypto and blockchain, massively surpassing the $2.6 billion seen across the whole of 2020.